ewallah/moodle-availability_relativedate/README.md

 moodle-availability_relativedate
 ==============================================
-Restrict module and section access based on a relative date.
+Relative dates will be experimental in Moodle 3.8.
+Until then we can restrict module and section access based on a relative date.

 This availability condition makes it easy to show modules or sections only x days/weeks/months
   - after course start date